nkldlcrz/SmartCon/README.md

     }
 }

 Once the token has been run, test it by hitting the "Deploy & run transactions" button on the left side panel.
-Continue by selecting "FEU Token" from the "Contract" section and pressing "deploy" after that.
+Continue by selecting "Artify Token" from the "Contract" section and pressing "deploy" after that.
 Finally, run all of the functions.

 ```